 Hate Puns?
 That’s Science, Too

 In other words, haters gonna hate.
 Just remember: It’s not you, it’s them.
-Oh — and get that frontal lobe checked out.
+But it could also be your bad puns, and it wouldn’t hurt to get your frontal lobe checked out.